 introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Bastard, Basstard, Bostard, Bosstard, Baisterd, Bestard, Bastert, Basteder and many more.

 Early Notables of the Basteard family (pre 1700)

-Another 30 words (2 lines of text) are included under the topic Early Basteard Notables in all our PDF Extended History products and printed products wherever possible.
+and is best known for seven books of 285...
+Another 38 words (3 lines of text) are included under the topic Early Basteard Notables in all our PDF Extended History products and printed products wherever possible.